7,99 €

 Autorenporträt

-John Abbott is professor of history at Algoma University College in Sault Ste.
+John Abbott is professor of history at Algoma University in Sault Ste.
 Marie, Ontario. he writes on the hsitory of the Upper Great Lakes, and is co-author of The Border at Sault Ste.
 Marie.

 Michael J. Mulloy has lived in, photographed, and collected pictures of Northern Ontario for more than six decades.